For the best pork belly of your life!

 What you need

-- Sous Vide Machine, aka Immersion Circulator. see my post for my suggestions here.
+• Sous Vide Machine, aka Immersion Circulator.
+My Recommendations Here

 Time & Temperature